saascipes/kubernetes-job-runner/README.md

 - Click the "Schedules" tab.
 - Click the "Is Active" checkbox to activate/inactivate the two schedules.
 - The two schedules are configured to run the sample applications once per minute.
 See the [Documentation](#https://saasglue.com/docs#job-schedule) for other scheduling options.
+7. Monitor the running jobs.
+- Click the "Monitor" tab in the SaaSGlue console.
+- To view job results click the "Monitor [job instance number]" link next to the job name.
+- View stdout for running Kubernetes job.
+The sample applications write messages to stdout and sleep for 60 seconds.
+  - To view the running jobs:
+    ```
+    kubectl get job | grep "sample-app"
+    ```
+  - To view the stdout while the jobs are running:
+    ```
+    ./bin/view_sample_app_1_logs.sh
+    ```
+    for sample app 1 or:
+    ```
+    ./bin/view_sample_app_2_logs.sh
+    ```
+    for sample app 2.

 ## Install the SaaSGlue Agent
 1. If you don't already have a SaaSGlue account, sign up for a free account at https://console.saasglue.com.